SugarcaneDefender/z-waif/README.md

 If you need help / assistance, please submit a GitHub issue, or feel free to email me for this project at zwaif77@gmail.com

 Z-Waif has [a basic website](https://zwaif.neocities.org/) that you can visit.
-I am also working on making a Discord at the moment.
+I have also set up [a small Discord](https://discord.gg/XDWsAyVasH) for community members to chat as well.

 ## Diaspora
 #### The Original: